dsteves28/CyberSecurity-Bootcamp/15. Web Vulnerabilities and Hardening/README.md

 #### Mitigation
 - Require Multi-Factor Authentication (strongly recommended for employees with administrative privileges).
 - Monitoring employee account log-ins for unusual patterns is a key protection against employee password reuse risk.
-Some of the dangers from cyber-attacks occur when unusual patterns of access occur — like repeated logins attempts.
+Some of the dangers from cyber-attacks arise when unusual patterns of access occur — like repeated logins attempts.

 ## 2. BWAPP and Brute Force